 - (a) Preference for job awards shall be given to employees who have the seniority and the skills and qualifications.
-Employees awarded jobs in accordance with this provision are subject to a trial period of four hundred and twenty (420) hours worked. - (b) Should, during the trial period, the employee be unable to fulfil the job requirements or should they decide that they do not want to continue in the job, then the employee shall return to thier former position. - (c) The Employer agrees to award the posted position within fourteen (14) business days of the posted closing date. - (d) Should the Employer be unable to complete the selection process within fourteen (14) business days, the Employer will notify the Union and the Shop Stewards of the reasons and the anticipated completion date.
+Employees awarded jobs in accordance with this provision are subject to a trial period of fifteen (15) working days. - (b) Should, during the trial period, the employee be unable to fulfil the job requirements or should they decide that they do not want to continue in the job, then the employee shall return to their former position. - (c) The Employer agrees to award the posted position within fourteen (14) business days of the posted closing date. - (d) Should the Employer be unable to complete the selection process within fourteen (14) business days, the Employer will notify the Union and the Shop Stewards of the reasons and the anticipated completion date.